moossahussain/moossa-hussain-vectorai-assignment/README.md

-# Infrastructure Engineer Intern Take-Home Assignment
+# Infrastructure Engineer Take-Home Assignment

 ## Overview
 Welcome to the Vectorial AI Infrastructure Engineer internship take-home assignment!
 This assignment is designed to evaluate your learning capability and understanding of cloud infrastructure concepts while working with modern development tools and practices.